ekcasey/tw_ac_vagrant_workshop/README.md

 end
 ```

 Now we must add our cookbook to the vagrant runlist.
-Add the following attribute to the wdiy suite in .kitchen.yml
+Add the following to the wdiy suite in .kitchen.yml.
+If a cookbook is added to a runlist rather than a specific recipe the default recipe is run.
 ```
     run_list:
       - wdiy